University of Wisconsin: World's Pharm Nicotine Sales Center

 Aside from the Commit lozenge, GlaxoSmithKline sells the Nicoderm CQ line of nicotine patches and the prescription quitting pill Zyban (bupropion).
 According to the study, "Medication was provided to patients at no cost under a research agreement with GlaxoSmithKline."

-Clearly, Dr. Fiore wants readers to believe that the University, not Glaxo, picked him to pocket Glaxo's annual $50,000 gift.
+It's the exact disclosure language Dr. Fiore has used in a number of studies.
+Is it fair to say that he wants readers to believe that the University, not Glaxo, picked him to pocket Glaxo's annual $50,000 gift?
 It's critical as Federal regulations protect the integrity of Public Health Service funded research by declaring that accepting more than $10,000 creates a "significant financial interest."

 Dr. Fiore testified in 2005 that prior to Glaxo committing $1,000,000 to establish the annual grant, that he had conversations with Glaxo about "how they might support the sorts of work we're doing in Wisconsin" (see PDF page 33).